byu-rvl/Ensemble_AU_release/README.md

 6. Testing the base learners: Instructions for validating the base learners.
 7. SynAU dataset: Instructions for viewing the SynAU dataset and the code used to generate the SynAU dataset.

+## 0. Download this github repo.

+If you desire to run any code, you need to do a git clone and not download the zip file.
+If you only desire to look at the code, downloading the zip file will work.
+This is because the data is included with git LFS which will only download the files using git clone.

+There is ~50G in the initial download.
+You will need an additional ~100G to run the full uncompress all.
+If one does not have enough storage for this, they may modify the preprocessing/uncompress_all.py to only uncompress those items that are needed for the desired task.
+Also, after the initial cloning, large files that one does not plan to use may be deleted.

+We explain the need for the large files in this github repo in Section 1 (Download model parameters) below.

 ## 1. Download model parameters: